Znamianka, Kirovohrad Oblast: History

 To the area were resettled peasants from the Oryol Governorate area, possible the Russian Old Believers for whom the Our Lady of the Sign sacred.
 In Russian the Sign means Znamiennie, so in diminutive form the settlement's name became Znamianka.

 Also there is another version of the origin of the name, according to which during the Russo-Turkish wars, the Ukrainian Cossacks, who were then under the protectorate of Russian Empire, before entering another battle with the turks, hid their jewels, in particular the flag, on one of the clearings of the Black Forest, later they died.
 According to this version, the name of the settlement appeared in honor of a reliably preserved flag (Ukrainian. знамено, znameno).

 In 1873 there was opened movement of trains on the segment Znamianka – Mykolaiv, in 1876 towards Fastiv.
 Out of a small train station Znamianka started to transform into a rail hub.
 Znamianka became a train station at four-way crossroads northeast towards Kremenchuk, south towards Mykolaiv, west towards Balta and northwest towards Fastiv.
-Simultaneously with building of the train station on a land lot that was rent out from landowners Osipovs by people from neighboring villages and other counties (uyezds), there appeared a small settlement of railway workers, Osipovoye.
+Simultaneously with building of the train station on a land lot that was rent out from landowners Osipovs by people from neighboring villages and other counties (uyezds), there appeared a small settlement of railway workers, Osypove.

 In 1886 there already were 24 private houses, an earth shelter, six trading places and population of 143.
 Couple of dozens years later just south of the train station there appeared another settlement of Linitskoye.